 Formal drug treatment programs don’t last indefinitely.
 In fact, they might only last for a few months.
-It’s a time of intense work and profound learning, when a person picks up the skills that will be used in the long-term struggle for sobriety, but at some point, the person is expected to head back to the regular world once more.
-The work may continue for the rest of the person’s life, but the intense days spent in rehab will come to an end.
-Even though the surroundings might be familiar, the person has changed, and blending memories with current goals can be hard at first.
+It’s a time of intense work and profound learning, when a person picks up the skills that will be used in the long-term struggle for sobriety.
+Even though the surroundings might be familiar beyond rehab, that person has changed.
+Blending memories with current goals can be hard at first.
 These are seven steps people can take to make the transition a little less stressful.

-2. Evaluate the Neighborhood, and Move if Needed.
+2. Evaluate the Neighborhood and Move if Necessary

-For some people, the old neighborhood contains a plethora of reminders about substance use and abuse.
-They may be walking by their drug dealers on a daily basis, and the street corners, local bar fronts, and green parks might remind them of the times they spent getting drunk or getting high.
-These memories can be powerful triggers for addiction cravings, and they could be too much for people to resist.
-Other people may find that their homes are, similarly, unsafe.
-For example, a study in the journal Substance Use and Misuse found that female heroin users often lived with a current user or a former user.
-When rehab is over, these people might return to homes filled with drugs, and a relapse might quickly follow.
+For some people in recovery, the old neighborhood is full of reminders about substance use and abuse.
+They may be walking by their drug dealers on a daily basis.
+The street corners, local bar fronts, and green parks might remind them of the times they spent getting drunk or high.
+These memories can be powerful triggers for addiction cravings.
+They may prove to be too much for recovering addicts to resist.
+Other people may find that their homes are also loaded with cues to use.

-Drug rehab programs sometimes work on a stair-step model, where the care provided becomes less and less intense until the person is handling sobriety alone, without assistance.
-Often, this means that people must head to appointments with counselors in the early days of recovery, even though the formal rehab program is over.
+Drug rehab programs sometimes work on a stair-step model, where the care provided becomes less and less intense.
+The addicts eventually handle sobriety without assistance.
+Often, this means that people must head to appointments with counselors on their own, even though the formal rehab program is completed.